About the Year 7-12 BYOD Program

 Students should come to the College with their device fully charged so they are ready for the school day.
 Assistance will be provided from the IT Team only in cases of extreme circumstances or emergency.

 Devices cannot be charged anywhere on the College site except the designated charging station.
+The charging station is accessible via an IT check in / check out system at the IT office which notes which students use the facility.

 Does the College require that the device has current antivirus software?